 Here are the best use cases of Tamper-Evident Solutions:

-• Chain of Custody: For legal or medical evidence that needs traceability.
+- Chain of Custody: For legal or medical evidence or duty-free transport that needs strict traceability.

 Tamper-Proof (Prevention is Mandatory)